raster/mfo-static-website/pages/attend.md

 ---

 **Robot Ruckus** The [Robot Ruckus](https://www.robotruckus.org) Tournament at Maker Faire Orlando runs the entire length of the event in two arenas.
-For more information on the [Robot Ruckus](https://www.robotruckus.org) Combat Robotics tournament & [VIP Fundraiser event](https://ruckusvip.eventbrite.com) featuring teams from the BattleBots TV series, visit the [Robot Ruckus website](https://www.robotruckus.org]
+For more information on the [Robot Ruckus](https://www.robotruckus.org) Combat Robotics tournament & [VIP Fundraiser event](https://ruckusvip.eventbrite.com) featuring teams from the BattleBots TV series, visit the [Robot Ruckus website](https://www.robotruckus.org)

 ___

 Follow us on social media or [subscribe to our email newsletter]( {{ site.newsletter_url }} ) for announcements.

 **COVID Guidelines** Based on the most recent guidance for Orange County, FL, face coverings are strongly recommended for all participants while indoors (does not apply to children under 2).
-We will continue to monitor guidance and update our COVID plan as guidance changes.

 **Homeschool educators receive free admission** to Maker Faire Orlando 2021 with identification and documentation.
 Please see our [Homeschool Programs page](/homeschool) for more information including requirements and restrictions.